Imeneallouche/Shariah-Bridge/README.md

-# Al-Burāq: Next-Generation Shariah Compliance Platform
+# Shariah Bridge : Next-Generation Shariah Compliance Platform

 > “Verily, Allah commands you to render trusts to whom they are due.”
 (Quran 4:58)
 > In a world driven by profit, Al-Burāq ensures your financial products honor the sacred trust of Shariah compliance—swiftly, transparently, and collaboratively.